-*The cost will increase if the batteries are not installed at the same time as your solar system.
-Learn more about the cost to install solar.
+*The cost will increase if the batteries are not installed simultaneously with your solar system.
+Learn more about the cost of installing solar.

-*There is a 26% Federal Tax Credit available for solar batteries.
+*There is a 30% Federal Tax Credit available for solar batteries.
 Also, many states have additional incentives.
-Maryland, for example, offers a 30% tax credit up to $5,000 for residential and $75,000 for commercial installations.
+Maryland, for example, offers a 30% tax credit for up to $5,000 for residential and $75,000 for commercial installations.

 The Advanced Home Battery Package

 The Advanced Battery Package is the perfect option for those looking for a whole home backup.
 With higher surge and continuous capacity, this is a good option to keep most of your home’s items running without much notice of the grid being down.

 - Battery run time: dependent on loads (approximately 3 hours per battery for a refrigerator, freezer, and microwave)

 - Equipment: SMA inverters for solar, SMA Sunny Island for the batteries (each can handle up to 6 kW of solar)

 - Space requirements: estimated 18” x 24” for the inverter and 22” x 27” per battery (subject to working space requirements)

 - Installation: batteries are stacked on the floor - up to 3 high

 What it will power: